HeleJ/Taekwon-do-club/README.md

 1. Manual testing

-* Checking responsivness
+* Checking responsiveness

-I confirmed that this project is responsive, looks good on functions on all standard secreen sizes using devtools device toolbar.
+I confirmed that this project is responsive, looks good on functions on all standard screen sizes using the devtools device toolbar.

 * Browser Validation

 I tested that this page works in different browsers: Chrome and Internet Explorer

-* I have confirmed that the navigation, header, benefits section, timetable section and contact form are all readable and easy to understand.
+* I have confirmed that the navigation, header, benefits section, timetable section, and contact form are all readable and easy to understand.

-* I have conformed that the form works, requires entries in every field, will only accept an email in the email field, and the contact us button works.
+* I have confirmed that the form works, requires entries in every field, will only accept an email in the email field, and the contact us button works.

 2. Automated testing
 * Code validation